MapsPeople/docs/src/content/various/analytics-and-logging.md

   order: 7
 ---

-Google Analytics has it's own documentation, which will be referred to a lot on this page.
+While Google Analytics is a useful tool that can help a lot in tracking data for your MapsIndoors application, it has it's own documentation maintained by Google, which will be referred to a lot on this page.
 This page will mainly serve as an overview and inspiration as to what you might want to use Google Analytics for in your MapsIndoors application.

 ## Overview